Person stressed while reviewing emergency loan documents highlighting common borrowing mistakes

 Do Borrowers Have a Repayment Plan Before They Borrow?

-Most do not — and the absence of a repayment plan is the root cause of loan rollovers, which trap borrowers in cycles that dramatically inflate the original debt.
+Most do not.
+The absence of a repayment plan is the root cause of loan rollovers, which trap borrowers in cycles that dramatically inflate the original debt.
 This is a defining emergency loan mistake.

 The CFPB reports that borrowers who roll over a payday loan pay more in fees than the original principal within four rollovers.
 A $300 payday loan rolled over four times at standard fees can generate $240 or more in charges alone.
 Our detailed breakdown of payday loan rollover rules and what lenders must disclose outlines the legal requirements lenders must follow — and what to do if they do not.